XiaonaZhou/plan-lab.github.io/_members/avi-seth.md

   google-scholar: 7vtdRCQAAAAJ
 ---

-Graduating MS student with a knack for data.
-Currently working on Industrial Internet data-sharing platforms.
-I fancy myself as cricket's biggest fan and brew my own coffee - all kinds of them.
+Graduating graduated with a Master's in Computer Science in Spring 2023.
+He has worked on Industrial Internet data-sharing platforms, and his thesis is titled *"Data Sharing & Retrieval of Manufacturing Processes"*.
+He is proficient is several programming languages and has built a search engine and retrieval platform for manufacturing participants.
+He is a fan of cricket and brews his own coffee.